Shady Lane Park and Importance of Bayous in Houston

 - Use of water feature when ill with contagious diseases prohibited.

-- Do not drink water from water feature.
+- Do not drink water from the water feature.

-- Use of water feature when ill with diarrhea is prohibited.
+- The use of water feature when ill with diarrhea is prohibited.

 - Footwear recommended—along with many other common sense rules posted at all water features in Houston parks.